flame/blis/README.md

- * **Join us on Discord!** In 2021, we soft-launched our [Discord](https://discord.com/) server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other associates within the BLIS ecosystem.
+ * **Join us on Discord!** In 2021, we soft-launched our [Discord](https://discord.com/) server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other participants within the BLIS ecosystem.
 We've been thrilled by the results thus far, and are happy to announce that our new community is now open to the broader public!
 If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!